Ericarthurc/webframework-benchmarks/README.md

-### Using `wrk` to benchmark my blog website builds and also bench vanilla builds for fun!
+### Using [wrk](https://github.com/wg/wrk) to benchmark various web frameworks and some of my personal blog site routes

 ```json
 {